-In the middle of February, the bZx (https://bzx.network ) got “hacked”, however not via the technical means, but via the usage of bZx and the related platforms.
-Therefore let’s call it a “usage hack” because it was achieved via fully legal means of using the DeFi ecosystem.
+In the middle of February, the bZx (https://bzx.network ) got “hacked”.
+However, this was not via the technical means but the usage of bZx and the related platforms.
+Therefore let’s call it a “usage hack” because this hack was executed via fully legal means of using the DeFi ecosystem.

 Fast comments were published in the response that the hack was feasible only because of the source code errors in bZx smart contracts and that after fast fixing the source code errors everything is back to the business as normal.

-At SmartCredit.io we do not think so – our view is that the “usage hacks” in the DeFi are still feasible because of use collateral price discovery on the exchanges and because how the collateral value calculations are executed.
+At SmartCredit.io we do not think so – our view is that the “usage hacks” in the DeFi are still feasible because of how collateral price discovery on the exchanges is implemented and how the collateral value calculations are executed.
 It’s because how the credit-risk management has been implemented in the DeFi systems (or rather very little implemented).

 Collateral price discovery on the exchanges

 The key element of the bZx hack was the manipulation of the collateral price, which allowed the attacker to take a loan against an overpriced collateral asset.
 This allowed the hacker to achieve high leverage via the manipulated collateral price, which then resulted in a high profit for the attacker.